 Still, this flash forward doesn’t necessarily mean we’re headed for a sad ending for these characters, who both seem somewhat content in their post-relationship lives, although perhaps it will be a melancholy one for viewers, since we’re invested in their romance.
 Part of me feels like there might be some hope for them, but Gretchen is so crippled emotionally, and Jimmy so underwhelming in his powers of empathy that I’m starting to agree more and more with Justina’s truncated warning to Gretchen about not marrying Jimmy way back in “The Pin in My Grenade.”
 Whatever is going to go wrong between them, it seems like it will happen in next week’s penultimate episode.
 Buckle up folks, it might be a bumpy ride.

-Other thoughts: – So much for my hypothesis that the wedding everyone is attending in the flash forwards is Lindsay and Yvette’s.
+– So much for my hypothesis that the wedding everyone is attending in the flash forwards is Lindsay and Yvette’s.
 Their breakup scene in “Four Goddamn More Days” creates some tonal whiplash, because it juxtaposes Lindsay’s cartoonish behavior with Yvette’s straightforwardness.
 Lindsay behaves like a wacky comedy caricature, even threatening to stab Yvette in the eye unless Yvette tells Lindsay she loves her, while Yvette reacts to this behavior like a rational person, firing her with cause.

 – Nice montage of Gretchen “working” in the Los Angeles river.
 I particularly liked the shots of her in the raft.